Premium Korea KR INSIDER

 Over ₩1 Billion 45% 49.5%

-How to apply for the Flat Rate?
+Who is eligible for the 19% Flat Rate?